iNavFlight/inav-configurator/README.md

 1. Install node.js
 1. From the project folder run `npm install`
-1. To build the JS and CSS files and start the configurator:
+1. To build the  and start the configurator:
     - Run `npm start`.

 To build the App run `npm run make` to build for your platform.